Lehri (actor)

-Safirullah Siddiqui, commonly known as Lehri (2 January 1929 – 13 September 2012), was a Pakistani comedian and an actor in the Urdu film industry of Pakistan.
-He is still considered one of the most acclaimed comedians of South Asia.
-Lehri is also known as the comedy king in the Pakistan film industry.
+Safirullah Siddiqui (2 January 1929 – 13 September 2012), commonly known by his stage name Lehri, was a Pakistani comedian and an actor in the Urdu film industry of Pakistan.

+He is still considered as one of the most acclaimed comedians of South Asia, and is known as the comedy king in the Pakistan film industry.

+In a film career spanning 38 years, he acted in 225 movies.

 He won 12 Nigar Awards for "Best Comedian" from 1963 to 1982.

 Early life

-Safirullah was born on 2 January 1929 in Kanpur, British India.
-After independence, he along with his family migrated to Pakistan and settled in Karachi.
+Lehri was born on 2 January 1929 in Kanpur, British India.
+After independence, he along with his family, migrated to Pakistan and settled in Karachi.
+As a teenager he worked as a stenotypist and hosiery salesman.
 He performed on radio and stage before entering the film industry.

-Works
+Career

 Lehri acted from the late 1950s until the 1980s.
-He won the Nigar Award 11 times for various films between 1964 and 1986; his first film, Anokhi, was released in 1956, and his last production was Dhanak in 1986.
+He won the Nigar Award 12 times for various films between 1963 and 1986; his first film, Anokhi, was released in 1956, and his last production was Dhanak in 1986.
 The vast majority of his films have been in Urdu, though he did perform in a few Punjabi productions.

 Lehri's forte was the quip and in his monotone, his audience became used to finding a brand of quiet, almost surreptitious humour.
 To critics and to his fans, his restrained style came to personify the 'decency' of times gone by.
 After the mid-1980s, Lehri was reduced to occasional appearances on television and newspaper columns.
 By the time private-sector television arrived, though, the film industry was struggling and all that it had once encompassed was looked upon both with a sense of loss and with fondness.